Ale9633/Ale9633/README.md

 🧑🏻‍💻 On a typical day you can find me enthusiastically **designing a Dapp** or writing the **Solidity** code of a **Smart Contract**, while listening good music with my best friend: a *Cuppy* of tea (of course is never one)...</br>
-And when I notice that the row of cups gets longer, I love surfing, skiing, traveling, reading, practicing yoga and playing chess. 🗺️
+And when I notice that the row of cups gets longer, I love kitesurfing, skiing, traveling, reading, practicing yoga and playing chess. 🗺️
 </br></br>
 <div align="center">
 <img src="https://user-images.githubusercontent.com/91788111/199195434-315c693d-fadd-4261-8137-c7b9ec271b89.jpg" alt="road sea" width="75%"/>